 Next, I tried a brand I’d noticed on Instagram called Tropika UK, I was very kindly gifted their Coconut cleansing oil several months ago and fell in love with it straight off the bat.
 It leaves my skin thoroughly cleansed, moisturised and nourished, plus it smells heavenly, it’s literally the gift that keeps on giving.
 Massage it into your skin and happily rinse it away with water (no muslin cloth required).
 Read my Tropika review here.

 Pink & Green Skincare Facial Cleansing Oil is a newly discovered favourite.
 With Apricot kernel to nourish and moisturise, sweet orange to promote collagen production, and lavender to promote cell growth.
 Housed in P&G’s signature cobalt blue bottle, a richer oil, which as you might expect, smells gorgeous.
 Massage into the skin, then lay a warm organic muslin cloth (available from P&G) over your face for a minute before removing the oil with circular movements, revealing fresh, radiant skin.
-My little bottle has been big on results, my skin has loved this organic cleansing oil and again, a continued improvement in any dry, patchy areas of my face.
+My little bottle has been big on results, with a continued improvement in any dry, patchy areas of my face.
 Available in various sizes.
-Rich Organic Facial Oil.I recently tried another product from Pink & Green Skincare, read about the

 Finally, cleansing balms, I must admit, the Ermana Grapefruit Cleanse Balm is only the second cleanser of this type that I’ve tried.
 I love to double cleanse, and this balm is perfect for really getting the skin perfectly clean.

-Ermana claims their balm is: A rich blend of natural butters which soothe and hydrate the skin.
+A rich blend of natural butters which soothe and hydrate the skin.
 Made from cocoa, Shea and coconut butters.
-Hand Blended with sweet almond oil and beeswax and infused with grapefruit and galbanum pure essential oils which help restore and tone the skin.
+This Hand Blended cleansing balm is enriched with sweet almond oil and beeswax.
+Infused with grapefruit and galbanum pure essential oils which help restore and tone the skin.

 What’s you’re preferred method of cleansing?
 Have you tried an oil cleanser?
 What was your experience?